vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

 Reverse Shells
 --------------

-Possibly, we would have figured out some vulnerablity or misconfiguration in the running services which allows us to have a reverse shell using netcat, php, weevely, ruby, perl, python, java, jsp, bash tcp, Xterm, Lynx, Mysql.
+Possibly, we would have figured out some vulnerability or misconfiguration in the running services which allows us to have a reverse shell using netcat, php, weevely, ruby, perl, python, java, jsp, bash tcp, Xterm, Lynx, Mysql.
 Mostly taken from `PentestMonkey Reverse shell cheat sheet <http://pentestmonkey.net/cheat-sheet/shells/reverse-shell-cheat-sheet>`_  and `Reverse Shell Cheat sheet from HighOn.Coffee <https://highon.coffee/blog/reverse-shell-cheat-sheet/>`_ and more.

 netcat (nc)
 ^^^^^^^^^^^